 For students who already possess a baccalaureate degree in a field other than nursing, the Hybrid Direct Entry Nursing program offers the opportunity to become a masters-prepared nurse.

 Sixteen months of nursing-specific courses prepare students to sit for the national licensure examination (NCLEX-RN).
 A total of 64 credit hours are required to complete the BSN portion of the program.
-This portion is followed by 40 hours of in-depth, advanced courses for the MS Administration/Leadership degree.
+This segment is followed by advanced courses in a specialty track and MS degree.

 The Hybrid Direct Entry program utilizes an online/hybrid learning format.
 The interactive learning methodology aids learning, increases comprehension, and is accessible 24 hours a day, seven days a week—comprehensive and convenient.

 Subject-specific, custom designed learning activities are integrated into the online learning environment to support clinical practice.
 These activities allow students to learn, practice and demonstrate comprehension in the comfort of their own home, any time of the day.